 - Use tramadol extended-release capsules with caution in the ELDERLY; they may be more sensitive to its effects, especially constipation, weakness or tiredness, dizziness, drowsiness, severe light-headedness, nausea, or indigestion.

 - PREGNANCY and BREAST-FEEDING: Tramadol extended-release capsules may cause harm to the fetus.
 If you think you may be pregnant, contact your doctor.
 You will need to discuss the benefits and risks of taking tramadol extended-release capsules while you are pregnant.
-Tramadol extended-release capsules is found in breast milk.
+Tramadol extended-release capsules are found in breast milk.
 Do not breast-feed while taking tramadol extended-release capsules.